 - Take Your Time.
 Find a study program that goes at your own speed, so you can make sure you learn well.

 - Find Prep That's Right for You.
 If a study program isn't explaining things well, so that you understand, it's the wrong program.
 You should find a study program that explains the concepts clearly.

-How can I get my GED certificate?
+How can I get started on my GED?